Personal trainers help others to achieve their fitness goals. It's an ideal career for anyone who is passionate about staying healthy

 The main route for progression in personal training is through either diversification or specialisation.
-There are a range of skills and options you could train in to offer to your clients.
-These include yoga, Pilates, nutrition, kettlebells, aerobics, pre and post-natal exercise, circuit training as well as exercise referrals.
+There are a range of skills and options you can train in to offer to your clients.
+These include yoga, Pilates, nutrition, kettlebells, aerobics, pre- and post-natal exercise, circuit training as well as exercise referrals.

 Undertaking a course which provides membership of an accredited society such as REPS, CIMSPA or NRPT can aid your professional development.
 Some universities offer these accreditations as part of their degree or postgraduate courses.